Being disabled

-This is how it feels like to be a person with a disability.
+This is what it feels like to have a disability.

 It is frustrating.

-I was a weekday workaholic and weekend warrior.
-I was one of those who look forward to the start of a new year and expect great things.
+I used to be a weekday workaholic and weekend warrior, eagerly anticipating the start of a new year and expecting great things.

-It all changed when last December 22, I broke my left leg at the foot of Mt.
+Everything changed on December 22 last year when I broke my left leg at the foot of Mt.
 Tabayoc in Kabayan, Benguet.

-I spent my Christmas at The Medical City and had surgery the day after.
-A metal rod held by 4 screws was placed in my left leg.
-There used to be 4 until one got dislodged and was removed last March 4.
+I spent my Christmas at The Medical City and had surgery the following day.
+A metal rod, held by four screws, was placed in my left leg.
+There used to be four screws until one got dislodged and was removed last March 4.

-Being confined in a wheelchair or always depending on crutches make me feel really disabled.
+Being confined in a wheelchair or always depending on crutches makes me feel truly disabled.
 That feeling is more difficult to deal with than the pain and the inability to walk.

-I got so frustrated I couldn't sleep at night.
-It made me more frustrated that I was not productive during the hours I was awake.
-It even got to a point I was shaking and I was forcing myself to cry to release the emotions but no tears came out.
+I got so frustrated that I couldn't sleep at night.
+It made me even more frustrated that I was not productive during the hours I was awake.
+It even got to a point where I was shaking, forcing myself to cry to release the emotions, but no tears came out.

 It also bothers me that I cannot walk.

-I really appreciate people who advise me to take it easy.
+I genuinely appreciate people who advise me to take it easy.
 I get annoyed with people who constantly ask when I can walk or why my recovery is taking so slow.

 There are things I cannot do.

-I hate how my leg look and how my body bloats.
+I hate how my leg looks and how my body bloats.

 I have keloids on my left leg.
 It is still more reddish than my right.
 Parts of my left leg are still black and blue.